7 Day Meal Plan for Pancreatitis: Best Foods to Eat and Avoid

 • Whole wheat pancakes topped with sliced peaches and a drizzle of maple syrup (2 whole wheat pancakes, 1/4 cup of sliced peaches, 1 tsp of maple syrup)

-• Veggie and cheese scramble with bell peppers, tomatoes, and cheddar cheese (2 eggs, 1/4 cup of bell peppers, 1/4 cup of tomatoes, 1 tbsp of cheddar cheese)
+• Veggie and cheese scramble with bell peppers, cucumber, and cheddar cheese (2 eggs, 1/4 cup of bell peppers, 1/4 cup of cucumber, 1 tbsp of cheddar cheese)

 • Mango and spinach smoothie with almond milk (1 cup of mango, 1 cup of spinach, 1 cup of almond milk)